 - Differentiation: Did the associate demonstrate that your company is special in some way?

-To make your scoring rules usable, break the four dimensions down into specific elements (usually there are between 8 and 20 elements) and weight these elements depending on what’s most relevant to the specific scenario.
+Break the four dimensions down into specific elements (usually there are between 8 and 20 elements) and weight these elements depending on what’s most relevant to the specific scenario.

-Step 4: Track Specific Metrics
+Track Specific Metrics

 Measure often and keep track of progress using specific metrics based on the elements you’ve defined in your scoring rules.
 Metrics that are specific show you exactly where and how you need to improve.
 Metrics that lack specificity (read: net promoter scores and C-SAT scores) don’t give you exacting details about where your customer service is going wrong.